AviatrixSystems/Docs/HowTos/azure_custom_role.rst

 3. Replace the Contributor Role
 --------------------------------

  a.
+(This step is optional, it is only applicable if you have already assigned "Contributor" role to the Aviatrix Controller service principal.
+If not, skip this step and proceed to the next step.)
 Now that you have created a custom role called Aviatrix Controller Custom Role, go ahead replace the Contributor role, as shown below.

  |remove_contributor|